jbusa22/UMemes/README.md

 # UMemes
 Wolverine Meme Generator

-While this code is running at https://umemes.herokuapp.com, you may want to run it on localhost as well so here is how:
+While this code is running at https://umemes.herokuapp.com, you may want to run it on localhost so the instructions for that are below.
+Note you must have NodeJS installed on your computer first.

 ## Installation Instructions
-1. Download the repo and unzip it
+1. Download the repo and unzip it.
 2. Navigate to the UMemes folder in a terminal or other CLI
 3. Type `npm install`
 4. Type `npm run unpack`